We can help you navigate your way around University legislation, policies and procedures.

 To talk to us about any of your concerns please make an appointment to speak to us via our Make an appointment page.

-See our Complaints and grievances page for further information.
+See our Complaints page for further information.

 If there are legal issues impacting on your life and studies, such as tenancy, Centrelink, fines, debt, family violence, our legal referral page contains links to services where you can get free legal advice.